eanders-ms/makekodu/README.md

 - [ ] Brain editor: Don't show when or do insertion point if there are no valid tiles to add.
 - [x] Tile compat: Only make "it" modifier available if WHEN side produces character-sensory output.
 - [ ] Tile compat: Handle "constraints.handling" config property when filtering tiles.
-- [ ] Implement compact save format.
+- [x] Implement compact save format.
+(Sort of done -- it's still JSON, but ids are very short)
 - [ ] Dynamic number of pages.
 Add/delete pages.
 - [ ] Move brain tile left/right.